 Folklorica is a new augmented reality experience for visitors to Warwick Arts Centre, created by Coventry-based artist Edie Jo Murray.

-Folklorica brings to life a series of animated digital sculptures inspired by the folklore and legends of the University of Warwick campus and its surroundings in Coventry and Warwickshire.
+It brings to life a series of digitally animated characters and objects inspired by the folklore both of the University of Warwick campus and from our surrounding region in Coventry and Warwickshire.
 Ancient legends such as Coventry’s elephant and castle and Warwickshire’s bear and ragged staff, which both feature on the University crest, meet contemporary icons such as Rolf the campus cat in this alternative reality.

 Edie Jo Murray is a Coventry-based artist with a desire to disrupt reality and an interest in the urban mythologies which inform the identities of particular places.
 She is a graduate of the University of Warwick’s MA in Digital Media and Culture (2020), an Artist Fellow at Birmingham Open Media and an alum of Vivid Project‘s Black Hole Club.
 Past work includes commissions from Coventry City of Culture 2021, the Open Data Institute and Coventry’s Herbert Art Gallery & Museum.